patconnole/openc2_companion/README.md

 **The "action" field is obviously simple**; it's just one word, and can only be a word from the actions listed in the Language Spec.

-"target" is its own beast.
+**"target" is its own beast.** For example,

-For example,

-### How did we know that ipv4_net is a one-value string array?
+How did we know that ipv4_net is a one-value string array?

     ["192.168.17.0/24"]

-It's actually complicated to figure out.
-Here's how to do it:
+It's actually complicated to figure out, and this is one of the barriers-to-entry we mentioned earlier.
+Instead of prescribing exactly how to format something in JSON, we have to deduce the format for any serialization.

+Here's a horrible example (read at your own peril).

 1. Search for examples in any of the OpenC2 specs that use **ipv4_net**.
 2. Can't find any?
 Look in the language spec for its **type**.